 Burying the Bourbon

 With roots from the Victorian era, cake pulls are still traditional in some parts of the United States.
 Symbolic charms are attached to ribbons that are baked into the bottom of the wedding cake.
-A small piece of ribbon sticks out from the cake.
+A small pieces of ribbon stick out from the cake.

-At the reception, the bridesmaids and single ladies pull a ribbon from the cake.
-The charm that is attached will be symbolic in some sort of way and it tells the future of the lady who pulled it from the cake.
+At the reception, the bridesmaids and single ladies each pull a ribbon from the cake.
+The charm that is attached will be a sign from the universe, telling the future of the lady who pulled it from the cake.

 Sometimes, the cake pull tradition is not done during the reception.
 Similar events are held at the rehearsal dinner or other pre-wedding events.
-Pinatas with ribbons and charms inside are also ideas for having a “cake pull” event without disturbing the look of your wedding cake.
+Piñatas with ribbons and charms inside are also great ideas if a “cake pull” doesn’t tickle your fancy or if you want a fun event without disturbing the look of your wedding cake.

 Trashing the Dress

 With origins in Las Vegas, trashing your wedding dress has become a popular tradition for getting some wild and crazy wedding photos.
 Remember, wedding gowns are an average of $1200, and people are purposely ruining them for the sake of photography.

 Many brides who participate in this newer tradition opt to jump in a swimming pool and the photographer takes stunning underwater photos.
 Some prefer to stand in non-traditional settings such as abandoned buildings or mud pits while riding ATVs.
 Whatever is chosen, the gown is sure to be in worse condition than in the ceremony.

 If you are interested in Trashing the Dress photography at your wedding, visit Leyre Photography.